MicrosoftDocs/power-platform/power-platform/sap/templates/account-assistant/overview.md

 ## Create connections with a read-only user account

-You should connect to SAP using a read-only user account set up specifically for purpose.
-It's important that the agent have the ability to read everything in your SAP system, but it could be dangerous to allow it to write data.
+You should connect to SAP using a read-only user account set up specifically for using the account assistant.
+It's important that the agent has the ability to read everything in your SAP system, but it could be dangerous to allow it to write data.
 Remote function calls (RFCs) provided by SAP can be very powerful, and the agent may make changes that are unintended if allowed to do so.

 More information: